-Generally subject?
 Yes.
 N.J.
 Admin.
 Code § 18:24-28.3.

-Shipping out of state Nonresident/non-commercially domiciled purchaser must take possession outside of state to be exempt.
+Nonresident/non-commercially domiciled purchaser must take possession outside of state to be exempt.
 N.J.
 Admin.
 Code personal property by a person who is not in the business of making retail sales of such property.
 N.J.
 Admin.
 Code

-Re-sales Exempt with resale certificate.
+Exempt with resale certificate.
 N.J.
 Admin.
 Code § 54:32B-2(e)(1).

-Occasional sales Exempt casual sale means an isolated sale of an item of tangible is raced in the state by the breeder is exempt from the sales and $% \left(x\right) =\left(x\right) +\left(x\right) =\left(x\right)$
+Exempt casual sale means an isolated sale of an item of tangible is raced in the state by the breeder is exempt from the sales and compensating use tax.